d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 You can fight this using some ensemble method such as *Bagging*, *Random Forest* or *Boosting*, but as I want to be able to interpret the results, this other methods are not as visual as this one.

-Since this algorithm is very sensitive to the `train` and `test` splitting, I'm interested in having an estimation of the *accuracy* for *this kind of specification of the tree* and not only for the specific one I found.
+Since this algorithm is very sensitive to the `train` and `test` partition, I'm interested in having an estimation of the *accuracy* for *this kind of specification of the tree* and not only for the specific one I found.
 This can be achieved by the K-fold Cross-Validation.

 ## K-fold Cross Validation for model accuracy estimation

-This method divides randomly the data into `k` equal sized subsets (called *folds*).
+This method divides randomly the data into `k` equally sized subsets called *folds*.
 A tree is estimated in `k-1` of them and the performance is evaluated in the fold left behind.
 This is made `k` times, until each fold is used for validation exactly one time.

 This was a non that straight forward thing for me to do.
 I wanted the `caret` package to calculate the K-fold Cross Validation accuracy estimation, but apparently most people use `caret::train` to find the parameter `cp` at the same time.
-I just wanted to estimate the error associated with an already specified model (I've already estimated the `cp`).
+I just wanted to estimate the accuracy associated with an already specified model (I've already estimated the `cp`).
 Finally I found the way, specifying `tuneGrid = expand.grid(cp = cp)`.

 ```r